ChelsieSalome/Linux-Ass1/README.md

 * `sudo`, `pacman` & `-S` have the same functions here as what was explained above.
 * `doctl`: is the name of the package we want to install.

-To check it **doctl** was successfully installed, you can run `doctl version` and ensure you get a similar output to the one on the picture:
+To check if **doctl** was successfully installed, you can run `doctl version` and ensure you get a similar output to the one on the picture:

  ![alt text](image-3.png)